Hardware-based security for high-level protection.

-Cryptographic hash algorithms are essential building blocks for many cryptographic protocols.
+Cryptographic hash functions are essential building blocks for many cryptographic protocols.
 In addition to their straightforward use for computing cryptographic hash values, they can be used for constructing other cryptographic primitives.
 For example, a hash algorithm combined with a secret key can be used for constructing Message Authentication Codes (MACs), also called as keyed hash algorithms, such as HMAC.
 They can be used for ensuring message authenticity in data communication.
 Hash algorithms are also the basis for Key Derivation Functions (KDFs) such as HKDF that can be used, for example, for computing cryptographic keys from passwords or for stretching a cryptographic key to a longer key or to several keys.

 Notable cryptographic hash algorithms include the Secure Hash Algorithms (SHA) standardized by the U.S. NIST (National Institure of Standards and Technology), of which SHA-2 and SHA-3 algorithm families are considered secure and are used in numerous applications today.